PRIEWIENV/BytomLit/README.md

 # An Anti-Wormhole Payment Channel Network on Bytom

-A payment channel network daemon based on Bytom using Path Hashed Time Locked Contract (PHTLC) instead of Hashed Time Locked Contract (HTLC), which is robust against wormhole attack.
+A payment channel network daemon based on Bytom using Path Hashed Time Locked Contract (BytomLit) instead of Hashed Time Locked Contract (HTLC), which is robust against wormhole attack.

 ## Quick Start